commercetools/commercetools-sunrise-theme/README.md

 `grunt postcss`
   - Adds vendor-prefixed CSS properties to `output/assets/css/main.min.css`

+`grunt build-images`
+  - Cleans up, copies and compresses all images

 `grunt build-assets`
-  - Generates CSS files and copies all other assets from `input/assets/` to `output/assets/`
+  - Cleans up, generates and optimizes all CSS, JS and font files

 `grunt build-templates`
-  - Generates HTML files from the Handlebars templates and JSON data defined in `input/templates/` and the partial templates defined in `input/templates/partials/` into `output/`
+  - Generates HTML files from the Handlebars templates and JSON data defined in `input/templates/` and the partial templates defined in `input/templates/partials/`